Music, BFA: Collaborative Piano

 Lessons in Collaborative Piano (complete 8 semesters)

-Four semesters of one (cannot be taken concurrently with Music 457 or 370):
+Complete 4 semesters from an approved ensemble (cannot be taken concurrently with MUSIC 457 or MUSIC 370):4

 Alta Voce Singers